March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 So who climbs the mountains?
 Mountain climbs the mountains.
 That’s it, finally.

-But usually through this spiritual life, you don’t believe this.
+Usually, through this spiritual life, you don’t believe this.
 But the [mountain climbers], and the dancers, and the writers, and many people experience this.
-That’s why I suggest reading the book…
+That’s why I suggest reading the book, you know…

 Questioner: The one that costs $25?
 [Laughter.]